NygenAnalytics/CyteType/README.md

 ---

 > **⚠️ Important Notice - URL Update**: The CyteType API URL has been updated.
-If you have bookmarked or saved any old report links, please update them to use the new domain.
-The new API endpoint is now active at `https://cytetype.nygen.io`.
+The new API URL is: `https://nygen-labs-prod--cytetype-api.modal.run/report/<jobid>`.
+Your existing reports can be accessed through this URL.

 **CyteType** is a Python package for deep chracterization of cell clusters from single-cell RNA-seq data.
 This package interfaces with Anndata objects to call CyteType API.

 ## Example Report

-View a sample annotation report: [CyteType Report](https://cytetype.nygen.io/report/6263d2ba-0865-4edb-bec1-06b35be4e80b)
+View a sample annotation report: [CyteType Report](https://cytetype.nygen.io/report/6263d2ba-0865-4edb-bec1-06b35be4e80b?v=260625)

 ## Quick Start